Story by Elizabeth Schoof, Staff Writer

 Photo courtesy of the Ebony Road Players

-“One Simple Question” was presented here at AQ on February 23.
+“One Simple Question” was presented here at Aquinas on February 23.
 It was brought to campus by the Jane Hibbard Idema Women’s Study Center, as well as the Center for Diversity and Inclusion.
 I must say, it was without a doubt one of the most interesting plays I have ever had the privilege of watching.

-Written and directed by Aquinas’s own Randy Wyatt, the play was performed by a local theatre group known as the Ebony Road Players.
-The play, which was inspired by the court case that overturned miscegenation laws here in the United States told a wide variety of stories about interracial love, marriage, and racial identity.
+Written and directed by Aquinas’ own Randy Wyatt, the play was performed by a local theatre group known as the Ebony Road Players.
+The play, which was inspired by Loving V. Virginia, the court case that overturned miscegenation laws here in the United States, told a wide variety of stories about interracial love, marriage, and racial identity.
 Each story told belonged to women here in West Michigan.
 They were all in response to the following question: “If your experience was a vehicle, which would it be?”
 While the play showed that our nation has come a long way since the 1950s, it also demonstrated that we still have a long way to go.
-The show, which is only 30 minutes long, consisted of five actresses with very few props.
+The show, which was only 30 minutes long, consisted of five actresses with very few props.
 The simplicity of the play allowed the audience to focus on the stories being shared.
 More importantly, it demonstrated that even though we all travel different roads, at the end of the day, love is love.

 Although this was my first time watching the Ebony Road Players on stage, they have been involved in West Michigan for quite some time.
-In 2014, they partnered with Aquinas’s Center for Diversity and Inclusion as well as the Jane Hibbard Idema Women’s Study Center to perform Ntozake Shange’s “For Colored Girls Who Have Considered Suicide When The Rainbow is Enuf”, Tracey Scott Wilson’s “The Story”, Jeff Stetson’s “The Meeting”, and Emily Mann’s “Having Our Say.”Aside from the work done with Aquinas, the Ebony Road Players have also introduced a theatre class at Coit Elementary School here in Grand Rapids, led theatre workshops at Wealthy Street Theatre, and have even performed “One Simple Question” at ArtPrize.
+In 2014, they partnered with Aquinas’ Center for Diversity and Inclusion as well as the Jane Hibbard Idema Women’s Study Center to perform Ntozake Shange’s “For Colored Girls Who Have Considered Suicide When The Rainbow is Enuf”, Tracey Scott Wilson’s “The Story”, Jeff Stetson’s “The Meeting”, and Emily Mann’s “Having Our Say.”Aside from the work done with Aquinas, the Ebony Road Players have also introduced a theatre class at Coit Elementary School here in Grand Rapids, led theatre workshops at Wealthy Street Theatre, and have even performed “One Simple Question” at ArtPrize.

 The show was simplified for that reason alone.
 It was important to be able to humanize the women telling the stories, because the play focused on an “otherness” that changes the way a story is told.
 Race changes the experiences that individuals have, and although those experiences are different for each individual, each one deserves to be told as accurately as possible.